 I am still trying to get the right vocabulary on how best to describe Hanya Yanagihara’s 724-page tome on struggle.
-Not a struggle of the political kind, but an outright life filled with unrelenting sorrow.
+Not a struggle of the political kind, but a life filled with unrelenting sorrow.
 I cried in the beginning, in the middle, at the end, and everywhere in between.
 At one point my husband just looked at me during one of my sessions and asked: Why are you still reading this book?
 Because I started it and found that I couldn’t stop.

 The story centres around four friends who meet at college, become firm friends – a friendship which lasts a lifetime, and leads to unrealistically successful and glamorous loves.
 Take away the seemingly unlikely turn of their beautiful, uber-successful professional lives, central to the book is a story about friendship.

-There is Malcolm, an architect who wants to carve his professional without the pressure and influence of his affluent family.
+There is Malcolm, an architect who wants to carve out his professional without the pressure and influence of his affluent family.
 He goes on to become a renowned architect.
-The artist amongst them is JB – the most eccentric and most honestly drawn character in my opinion who, like Malcolm and the rest of them goes on to become very famous in the art world. ; Willem the actor, whose background is the rural mid-west, from a farming family, of Scandinavian roots and hauntingly good looking.
+The artist amongst them is JB – the most eccentric and most honestly drawn character, in my opinion, who, like Malcolm and the rest of them goes on to become very famous in the art world.
+Willem the actor, whose background is the rural mid-west, from a farming family, of Scandinavian roots and hauntingly good looking.
 He too, (see the pattern?), becomes world famous .
-Central to all four is Jude, the well-respected lawyer and the most enigmatic them all.
+Central to all four is Jude, the well-respected lawyer and most enigmatic them all.
 We learn enough about all the other characters, but it becomes clear that the book is essentially about Jude and some extent Willem.

 What gripped me and kept me reading was the need to see him experience some happiness.
-And he does eventually.
-He gets adopted, as an adult, by his former law professor, friend and mentor, and through a relationship that he has with one of the other main characters.
-But just as I was feeling that this would after all end well, the author comes full circle and makes A Little Life feel like it should have been called A Sad, Miserable, Painful, Tortured Little Life.
+And he does, eventually.
+He is adopted, as an adult, by his former law professor, friend and mentor.
+We also see him happier in a relationship that he has with one of the other main characters.
+But just as I was feeling that this would after all end well, the author comes full circle and makes A Little Life feel like it should have been called A sad, miserable, painful, tortured little Life.